sitechtimes/vue-ts-practice/pages/00_intro/intro2.md

 }
 ```

-Immediately, your question should be: what data does "data" have?
+Immediately, your question should be: what data does "data" have❓
-Of course, if you didn't go into the function code, and instead hovered over the function as you were instructed to, you would know: nothing.
+Of course, if you didn't go into the function code, and instead hovered over the function as you were instructed to, you would know: nothing. 🚫
-The function is still a black box; who _knows_ what it does, let's just hope whoever coded it ensured it works!
+The function is still a black box; who _knows_ what it does, let's just hope whoever coded it ensured it works! 📦

-And of course, we still have the problem of not knowing what data userStore.meetings holds!
+And of course, we still have the problem of not knowing what data userStore.meetings holds! 🧠

 ### Okay, let's go back and look at the toggleMeetings function now.